 The Aviv Medical Program took one teen from concussion to competition.

 A final assessment of Linden at the end of the program revealed improvement in cognitive ability, strength, agility, balance, confidence, and energy.
 Undergoing the innovative treatment at Aviv Clinics helped Linden overcome post-concussion syndrome and feel like her old self again.
+Not only was she able to return to the field, but she also won a state championship with her high school team and is now playing collegiate soccer.

 After a TBI incident or concussion, your teen may feel confused or scared.
-Provide support by offering reassurance and taking them to a physician right away.
+Provide support by offering reassurance and taking them to a physician right away, even if your child didn’t lose consciousness.
+Receiving a diagnosis quickly can help your loved one avoid further risks to their health and the healing process.

 Your child should also pause any sports activities they are involved in.
-Receiving a diagnosis quickly can help your loved one avoid further risks to their health and the healing process.

 During the treatment journey, keep these four tips in mind to ensure your teen receives the comprehensive care they need and deserve.